muratk3n/thirdwave/en/README.md

 fascism-lite, the so-called "populism", is unsustainable as an ideology.
 Dude supported the Trump tax, then sided with Bernie on the
 $2000 check, is for anti-trust and but then went batshit on election fraud charges...
-Guy is a mess.
+He is a mess.
 This cant be the basis of Rep party, or any party..
 These people can only exist as a reaction to something else.

 ---